bob-gray/serviceberry/website/docs/handlers.md

   - [response](response.html) *object*

 Handlers are added to the [trunk](trunk.html), [branches](branch.html) and [leaves](leaf.html)
-of your service using Serviceberry's API.
+of your service using methods `use`, `catch` and `on`.
 When Serviceberry routes each request through your service, it builds a queue of handlers.
 Each handler in the queue is then called one after the other.
 Each given control of the
 [request](request.html) and [response](response.html) until control is exercised and transferred away.
 Handlers exercise control through methods of [request](request.html) and [response](response.html), their return value or by throwing an error.